Who qualifies for Medicare in New York?

 Where do I Apply for Medicare?

-You can apply online with the SSA, by phone, or in person at your local SSA office.
+You can apply online with the SSA, by phone, or in person at your local SSA office in New York.
 You can also visit insurance companies and speak with an insurance agent.
-At Policyguides, we can go through all the Medicare program parts and health insurance plans and help you choose the best coverage options for you.
+At Policyguide, we can go through all the Medicare program parts and health insurance plans and help you choose the best coverage options for you.